 Other issues with communication include establishing operating protocols prior to the eruption, especially where multiple institutions are involved across multiple countries.
 This requires sustained engagement over long periods of time, even around volcanoes that have not shown signs of activity recently.
 It may also involve long-term work with the media, to avoid some of the issues encountered in the 2010 ash crisis, for example (Harris, 2015; Harris and Villeneuve, 2018).

 The presence of these factors necessitates international planning for volcanic events across borders.
 This cannot be achieved purely at the scientific level, but requires the participation of political and civil defence institutions in international agreements.

+Table 3.
+Summary of the case studies analysed in this paper.

 Opportunities